Walter III of Caesarea

-Walter III (French: Gautier), sometimes called Walter Brisebarre or Walter Grenier (bef.
+Walter III (Gautier), sometimes called Walter Brisebarre or Walter Grenier (bef.
 1180 – 24 June 1229), was the constable of the Kingdom of Cyprus from 1206 and lord of Caesarea in the Kingdom of Jerusalem from 1216.
-He was the eldest son of Juliana Grenier, lady of Caesarea, and Guy Brisebarre.
+He was the eldest son of Juliana Grenier, lady of Caesarea, and Guy Brisebarre the Younger.
 Since he was witnessing royal charters by 1195, he must have been born no later than 1180.
-In the 1220s he was generally referred to as "the old lord of Caesarea", although probably only in his fifties.
+In the 1220s, he was generally referred to as "the old lord of Caesarea", although probably only in his fifties.
 He took part in two Crusades and in two civil wars on the side of the House of Ibelin.

-As a young man, Walter was frequently in attendance at the royal court.
-He witnessed charters of King Henry I in 1195–96, King Aimery in 1198, and the regent John of Ibelin in 1206.
+As a young man, Walter was frequently in attendance at the royal court of Jerusalem.
+He witnessed charters of Count Henry II of Champagne in 1195–1196, King Aimery in 1198, and the regent John of Ibelin in 1206.
 On an act of Aimery's he is termed "lord of Caesarea", although his mother was still living, as was her second husband, Aymar de Lairon, who subscribed as "lord of Caesarea" to the same charter of John of Ibelin witnessed by Walter.
 In 1200 and 1206 he was a witness on charters of his mother and Aymar.